-If you need help getting into your course, sending assignments, requesting a password, or resolving other technical issues, contact the SLN HelpDesk at 800-875-6269 x 2 during the following hours (Eastern time), or visit their support website at http://open.suny.edu/support/contact-us/current-students.
+If you need help getting into your course, sending assignments, requesting a password or with other technical issues, contact the Open SUNY HelpDesk at 1-800-875-6269 during the following hours (Eastern time), or visit their support website at http://open.suny.edu/support/contact-us/current-students.

 |Monday - Thursday||8:00 a.m. - 9:00 p.m.|

 22. Is there a smart phone app for my iPhone, Android or Blackberry that I can use?